 The world’s tropical rainforests are home to over 13 million species — or, around two-thirds of all plants and animals.
 The Amazon Rainforest alone is home to more than 2,000 known species of mammals, birds, reptiles and amphibians.
 It also houses 40,000 known plant species, some of which play an important role in the treatment of diseases like cancer.
 Worldwide, forests serve as the habitat for over 80 percent of the world’s animals, and an estimated 1.6 billion people rely on forests for everything from food and water, to shelter.

 Agriculture is responsible for a staggering 80 percent of deforestation, causing humans and animals to lose their homes, and throwing entire ecosystems — as well as our planet — off balance.
 Soy production is one major culprit, destroying four million hectares of forest in South America every year.
 But before you go blaming tofu, remember that the vast majority of soy is being used to feed livestock, not humans.

 Pesticides and Fertilizers Are Poisoning Aquatic Habitats

-Excessive amounts of nutrients in the water can result in algal blooms and deplete oxygen levels in lakes and oceans, resulting in dead zones where fish, turtles and other animals are unable to survive.
-When this happens, the animals either leave the area, or they die.
-The Gulf of Mexico has the second largest dead zone due to the pollution that’s emptied into it after being carried downstream from as far as Canada.
+Excessive amounts of nutrients in the water can result in algal blooms and deplete oxygen levels in lakes and oceans, resulting in dead zones where fish, turtles, and other animals are unable to survive.
+When this happens, the animals either leave the area or die.
+The Gulf of Mexico has the second-largest dead zone due to the pollution that’s emptied into it after being carried downstream from as far as Canada.
 There are currently around 400 dead zones in the world’s oceans.
 As a result, over 130 federally protected species are in danger of extinction.